mideind/BinPackage/README.md

 [(ord='síamskattar-kjóll', kk/alm/0, bmynd='síamskattar-kjólanna', EFFTgr)]
 ```

-This function returns a `Tuple[str, List[BinMeaning]]` containing the word that
+This function returns a `Tuple[str, List[BinEntry]]` containing the word that
 was actually used as a search key,
-and a list of `BinMeaning` instances corresponding to the various possible
+and a list of `BinEntry` instances that match the search key.
-meanings of that word.
-The list is empty if no meanings were found, in which
+The list is empty if no matches were found, in which
 case the word is probably not Icelandic or at least not spelled correctly.

 Here we see that *síamskattarkjólanna* is a compound word, amalgamated
 from *síamskattar* and *kjólanna*, with *kjóll* being the base lemma of the compound
 word.
 This is a masculine noun (`kk`), in the `alm` (general vocabulary) domain.
 It has an id number (*bin_id*) equal to 0 since it is constructed
-on-the-fly by BinPackage, rather than being fetched directly from BÍN.
+on-the-fly by BinPackage, rather than being found in BÍN.
 The grammatical
 tag string is `EFFTgr`, i.e. genitive (*eignarfall*, `EF`), plural (*fleirtala*,
 `FT`) and definite (*með greini*, `gr`).